Creating & Maintaining Customized Transgenic Mouse Models

 Effective research depends on finding the most relevant model for your application.
 When your project calls for random DNA transgenesis technology, our scientists offer an integrated solution for the generation, maintenance, and analysis of your transgenic mouse models.

-Learn more about CRISPR/Cas9* genome editing, animal model creation, and modelling human disease by watching our webinar series.
+Learn more about CRISPR-Cas9* for genome editing, animal model creation, gene therapy, and modelling human disease by watching our webinar series.